nadpierre/stm-transit-delay-prediction/README.md

 ## Future Improvements

+- Adding features that show interaction between different variables (e. g. `is_peak_hour` with `stop_location_group` and `route_direction`)
 - The model is overfitted to the time period the data was collected (from April 27th to May 8th).
 It would have been ideal to collect data all year round.
 - If there was a year worth of data, other time-based features like `month` and `is_holiday` could have been added.
 - Adding events (concerts, festivals, sports events) and traffic incidents would enrich the model.
+- The results showed that delay is highly dependent on past performance.
+Exploring time-series models would have been interesting.
+- Explore advanced ensemble methods or deep learning models.

 ## Featured Notebooks